-The CEMP will be tested, evaluated and assessed using HSEEP compliant exercises.
+Emergency Operations, Crisis Management and Business Continuity plans are to be tested, utilizing HSEEP compliant exercises.
 A real-world event of sufficient size and complexity may be substituted.
 The exercise will be designed to identify strengths and deficiencies within the plan in order to develop the necessary corrective actions.
 The corrective actions are compiled in an After Action Report (AAR) and developed into corresponding improvement plans, which are then incorporated into the CEMP.